GoogleChrome/chrome-extensions-samples/api-samples/contextMenus/basic/README.md

 # chrome.contextMenus

-A sample extension demonstrating use the chrome.contextMenu API.
+A sample extension demonstrating use of the chrome.contextMenus API.

 ## Overview